Accelerating De Novo Genome Assembly via Quantum-Assisted Graph Optimization with Bitstring Recovery: Abstract

 \section{Abstract}

 \textsf{\textbf{Abstract}:} Genome sequencing is essential to decode genetic information, identify organisms, understand diseases and advance personalized medicine.
-A critical step in any genome sequencing technique is genome assembly.
-However,\textit{ de novo} genome assembly, which involves constructing an entire genome sequence from scratch without a reference genome, presents significant challenges due to its high computational complexity, affecting both time and accuracy.
+The sequencing process involves fragmenting the entire genome, identifying each fragment experimentally, and then computationally assembling them to reconstruct the genome.
+A critical challenge lies in assembling the small genome fragments into the correct order.
+However, the current \textit{de novo} genome assembly processes, which involve constructing an entire genome sequence from scratch without a reference genome, present significant challenges due to its high computational complexity, affecting both time and accuracy.
 In this study, we propose a hybrid approach utilizing a quantum computing-based optimization algorithm integrated with classical pre-processing to expedite the genome assembly process.
 Specifically, we present a method to solve the Hamiltonian and Eulerian paths within the genome assembly graph using gate-based quantum computing through a Higher-Order Binary Optimization (HOBO) formulation with the Variational Quantum Eigensolver algorithm (VQE), in addition to a novel bitstring recovery mechanism to improve optimizer traversal of the solution space.
+The HOBO formulation reduces the qubit requirement to $\mathcal{O}(N\log_2 N)$.
 A comparative analysis with classical optimization techniques was performed to assess the effectiveness of our quantum-based approach in genome assembly.
+The experiments spanned up to systems having $24$ nodes involving $120$ qubits in IBM hardware.
 The results indicate that, as quantum hardware continues to evolve and noise levels diminish, our formulation holds a significant potential to accelerate genome sequencing by offering faster and more accurate solutions to the complex challenges in genomic research.